 How do hairsprays and aerosol spray cans affect our ozone layer?

-Hairspray and aerosol spray cans contain very toxic chemicals that when released into the atmosphere become gas and cause air pollution.
+Hairspray and aerosol spray cans contain very toxic chemicals that become gas when released into the atmosphere and cause air pollution.
 As these gases rise up they can cause harmful effects to the ozone layer, which in turn causes an increase of UV-B light that causes global warming on earth.

 The ingredients found in hairspray and aerosol spray cans are extremely flammable therefore when used there is a high risk of combustion.
 Combustion causes the release of these harmful gases into the atmosphere therefore continuously degrading the ozone layer, causing an increase in UV-B light.